KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 Are professional services and consulting available for Kylo?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-|Think_Big_Link| (a Teradata company) provides global consulting services with expertise implementing Kylo-based solutions.
+|Think_Big_Link| (a Teradata company) provides global consulting services with expertise in implementing Kylo-based solutions.
 It is certainly possible to install and
 learn Kylo using internal resources.
-Think Big's Data Lake Foundation offering provides a quick start to installing and delivering on your first set of data lake use cases.
+Think Big's Data Lake Foundation provides a quick start to installing and delivering on your first set of data lake use cases.
 Think Big's service
-includes hands-on training that ensures your business is prepared to assume operations.
+includes hands-on training to ensure that your business is prepared to assume operations.

 Is enterprise training available for Kylo?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~